 Ongoing efforts to enhance organizational capacity and sustainability.

-Use report findings and recommendations to design funding strategies and initiatives that are data-informed, and
+Utilize findings and recommendations in the design of data-driven funding strategies and initiatives, and

-Disburse funds more efficiently and agency specific for targeted capacity building.
+Disburse funds efficiently while insuring efforts are agency specific for targeted capacity building.

 You could also use our reports to determine what on-site training and capacity building you need for shoring up operational gaps that may be hampering progress.
 Checkout insights from others below like you and how it benefitted them.